manubot/manubot/README.md

   --format {plain,markdown,docx,html,jats}
                         When --render, format to use for output file.
 If not specified, attempt to infer this from filename extension.
-Otherwise, default to plain --output OUTPUT       specify a file to write output, otherwise default to stdout --allow-invalid-csl-data
+Otherwise, default to plain.
+  --output OUTPUT       Specify a file to write output, otherwise default to
+                        stdout.
+  --allow-invalid-csl-data
-                        allow CSL Items that do not conform to the JSON Schema.
+                        Allow CSL Items that do not conform to the JSON Schema.
 Skips CSL pruning.
 ```